 Sponsors reserve the right, in their sole and absolute discretion, to disqualify any Applications that are inappropriate for any reason, including without limitation for depicting or mentioning sex, violence, drugs, alcohol and/or inappropriate or threatening language.
 In the event of a tie, the Essay with the higher score in combination with the following criteria will determine the potential Winner, as defined below: the Applicant exemplifies community engagement through organization membership, volunteer service, or other activities, which reflects an interest in social issues.
 If a tie continues, the tied Applications will be re-reviewed by a new Committee using the original criteria.
-The twenty (20) highest scoring Applicants will be deemed potential recipients (each a potential “Recipient”) and notified via telephone, email, or mail.
+The forty (40) highest scoring Applicants will be deemed potential recipients (each a potential “Recipient”) and notified via telephone, email, or mail.
 The potential Recipients will be subject to eligibility verification and cannot discuss their status with the public (including through social media) until notified by Sponsors or the public announcement is made.
 Sponsor reserves the right to verify each Recipient’s college enrollment.
-Recipients will be announced to the public on or about September 16, 2019.
+Recipients will be announced to the public on or about September 1 or September 7, 2020.

 SCHOLARSHIP AWARDS: Twenty scholarships will be awarded, as follows: A scholarship award in the amount of $5,000 will be applied to qualified academic expenses including tuition fees (individually a “Scholarship Award”) for each Recipient.
 The total value of Scholarship Awards to be made is $100,000.
 All Scholarship Awards will be awarded provided they are properly claimed in accordance with these Guidelines and a sufficient number of eligible Applications are received.
 Limit one Scholarship Award per applicant and/or household.
 If a Recipient cannot accept his/her Scholarship Award, as stated, if any Scholarship Award notification is returned as undeliverable, if any Recipient rejects his/her Scholarship Award or in the event of noncompliance with these Guidelines and all requirements herein, that Scholarship Award will be forfeited and awarded to an alternate Recipient, if circumstances permit.
 HACU will make checks payable to the HACU member college/university where the Recipient is currently enrolled and are non-transferable.
 HACU reserves the right to contact the respective colleges/universities of Recipients to verify current enrollment.
 Checks will be mailed directly to the college/university.
 In the event of unavailability of any Scholarship Award or for any other reason, in Sponsors’ sole discretion, Sponsors reserve the right to substitute a Scholarship Award of equal or greater value.
 All unspecified expenses, if any, are the responsibility of Recipients.